needle-mirror/com.unity.physics/Documentation~/core_components.md

 The most important property of a `PhysicsCollider` is a `BlobAssetReference` to the collider data used by the physics simulation (which is in a format optimized for collision queries) - each of our collider types implement an `ICollider` interface, and for each collider type, we have a static `Create()` function, which takes parameters specific to the shape -- for example , a `SphereCollider` is built from a position and a radius, while a `ConvexCollider` is built from a point cloud.

 _Note_ that it is possible to create a collider which has a null `BlobAssetReference``.
-We'll still simulate the body, but the results may not be what you expect.
-This can be useful in some particular scenarios, where you only have joints.
+We'll still simulate the body, but it cannot collide with anything.
+This can be useful in some particular scenarios, for example you can connect such a body to another body using a joint, and feed the simulated positions into your skinning system for example.

 ### Collider materials